Tree Preservation Orders

 It is an offence to fell or carry out surgery on such trees without the consent of the Council.
 If a tree is dead, dying or dangerous, then formal consent is not required but the Council must be given 5 days prior notice.
 In the case of works to a dangerous tree the works should be carried out, to make the tree safe, and the Council notified as soon as possible after the completion of the works (to avoid confusion photographs showing the condition of the tree should be taken if possible).
 Replacement trees will normally be required if a protected tree is felled.

-With effect from 1st October 2008, it is a mandatory requirement to submit applications to a local authority for works to TPO protected trees on a standard application form which is used by all local authorities in England, either completed by hand by using our application form and sent to the authority, or completed on-line and submitted electronically via the Planning Portal.
+It is a mandatory requirement to submit applications to a local authority for works to TPO protected trees on a standard application form which is used by all local authorities in England, either completed by hand by using our application form and sent to the authority, or completed on-line and submitted electronically via the Planning Portal.
 If permission is refused the applicant has the right of appeal to the Planning Inspectorate, who then make a final decision.

 When Planning Permission is granted for a development it overrides a Tree Preservation Order where it is necessary to fell protected tree(s) to implement that permission.
 However, this does NOT apply to development to be constructed under permitted development rights.